 Development of new Cathodoluminescence (CL) measurment techniques

-Fusco, Z, Rahmani, M, Bo, R, Tran-Phu, T, Lockrey, M, Motta, N, Neshev, D & Tricoli, A 2019, 'High-Temperature Large-Scale Self-Assembly of Highly Faceted Monocrystalline Au Metasurfaces', Advanced Functional Materials, vol. 29, no. 2.View/Download from: UTS OPUS or Publisher's site
+Fusco, Z, Rahmani, M, Bo, R, Tran-Phu, T, Lockrey, M, Motta, N, Neshev, D & Tricoli, A 2019, 'High-Temperature Large-Scale Self-Assembly of Highly Faceted Monocrystalline Au Metasurfaces', Advanced Functional Materials, vol. 29, no. 2.View/Download from: Publisher's site

 We report on the effect of nitridation on GaN self-assembled nanorods grown on the c-plane sapphire by metalorganic chemical vapour deposition (MOCVD).
 Nitridation conditions are found to critically influence the nanorod morphology and optical properties.
 The nanorod polarity was determined through a direct observation of atomic dumbbell pairs.
 While purely N-polar wires are obtained under optimised nitridation, incomplete or missing nitridation leads to mixed polarity.
 By comparing the morphology and the crystal structure with spatially resolved cathodoluminescence results, our study unambiguously establishes a link between appropriate nitridation duration and a homogeneous improvement in optical quality.